huggingface/blog/keras-chatbot-arena.md

 on the first try, a short English sentence should be enough to fix it.
 In short, I want an assistant, like the [computers](https://en.wikipedia.org/wiki/HAL_9000) in old sci-fi movies, minus the "[I'm sorry Dave, I'm afraid I can't do that](https://youtu.be/ARJ8cAGm6JE?si=LnI39hH7EhiXunw6)" bit 😅.

 [This paper](https://arxiv.org/abs/2411.03562) explores such a tool for coding.
-Setting aside the creative name and claim (No, [AI is not beating Kaggle gandmasters](https://x.com/martin_gorner/status/1857042235524632894) yet), what the paper authors did was to manually break various Kaggle problems into micro-tasks, have an LLM generate code for them and iterate until unit tests pass.
+Setting aside the creative title claim (No, [AI is not beating Kaggle gandmasters](https://x.com/martin_gorner/status/1857042235524632894) yet), what the paper authors did was to manually break various Kaggle problems into micro-tasks, have an LLM generate code for them and iterate until unit tests pass.
 An example micro-task could be, for an image classification problem, to "figure out the format of the input data and reformat it into a CSV with columns 'id', 'image_filename' and 'class'".